ErraticPattern/obsidian-ideas/1 - Rough Notes/Experiments/Webinar Neuroelectrics.md

 ---
 # Description

 Presenting at a webinar about the use of Neuroelectrics' EEG products.
+Overall it was a good experience.
+The moderator was Rafal Nowak.
+I did well considering I did not rehearse it.

 ---
 # Tasks